-- 1/4 cup coconut oil (where to buy coconut oil) –OR– 1/4 cup strained bacon grease, each will leave their own unique flavor and they are both delicious
+- 1/4 cup coconut oil –OR– 1/4 cup strained bacon grease, each will leave their own unique flavor and they are both delicious

-- Place preferred oil in the pan and turn up to medium heat.
+- Place preferred oil in a large pan and turn up to medium heat.

 - When oil is heated, add popcorn kernels and tilt pan to spread around.

 - Cover with lid.
 Allow to fry, occasionally shaking the pan around to redistribute.

 - After a few minutes, you’ll hear the kernels popping.
 Keep shaking the pan intermittently.

 - When the popping slows to one or two pops every 3-5 seconds, turn off the burner and move the pan to the other burner to cool it off.
 Watch carefully – popcorn can burn quickly.
 Better to undercook rather than overcook!

 - Carefully vent the lid to allow the steam to escape.
 When it seems the popping’s finished, transfer to large bowl.
 Sprinkle with sea salt, if desired.